Wheat grains. Credit: Chris Young / www.realbreadcampaign.org CC-BY-SA-4.0

 The Food Standards Agency’s guidance notes on the Regulations point out: ‘The term “wholemeal” is not defined in law, however it is generally accepted that wholemeal flour is the entire wheat grain, which contains the bran and the germ.’

-Quite how well this is working is something we question in our A Wholegrain of Truth? report.
+Quite how well this is working is something we questioned in our 2012 A Wholegrain of Truth? report.

-The word wholegrain is afforded no such protection.
+The word wholegrain is not afforded even that level of protection.

 So what guarantee does the word wholegrain give me?